 - Contains above-average protein

 - Good for dogs with sensitive allergies

 — Popular Grain-Free Dog Food Brand

 The Pinnacle brand’s website states that the dog food meets the AAFCO standards, but the words “complete and balanced” are conspicuously absent.
 No dog food that does not meet this minimum standard should be given to a dog.
 It is not possible to see the label on the dog food.
 There is no recipe designed specifically for puppies or for senior dogs.
-The dog food is labelled suitable for all life stages.
+Dog food is labeled as suitable for all life stages.
 The nutritional requirements of a growing puppy and a senior dog are very different so we think that there should be a distinction made between adulthood and puppyhood.
 The ingredients do show the probiotics that are good for dogs which is a plus!

-— A Nice Natural Dog Food Brand
+— A Nice Human-Grade Dog Food Brand